cablelabs/transparent-security/docs/BUILD.md

 Section 3.1 provides instructions for using Terraform to build an AMI on your AWS.

-Section 3.2 provides instructions for building an image in another environemnt or on baremetal.
+Section 3.2 provides instructions for building an image in another environment or on baremetal.

 ### 3.1.
 Build an AMI for running mininet on AWS